LucasAbreu89/webscrap/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-real_state_scrap could always use more documentation, whether as part of the
+realstate_scrap could always use more documentation, whether as part of the
 official real_state_scrap docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/LucasAbreu89/real_state_scrap/issues.
+The best way to send feedback is to file an issue at https://github.com/LucasAbreu89/realstate_scrap/issues.

 If you are proposing a feature: